ssilverman/QNEthernet/README.md

 * `setServer(index, ip)`: Sets a DNS server address.
 * `getServer(index)`: Gets a DNS server address.
-* `getHostByName(hostname, callback)`: Looks up a host by name and calls the callback when there's a result.
+* `getHostByName(hostname, callback, timeout)`: Looks up a host by name and calls the callback when there's a result.
+The callback is not called once the timeout has been reached.
+The timeout is ignored if it's set to zero.
 * `getHostByName(hostname, ip, timeout)`: Looks up a host by name.
 * `static constexpr int maxServers()`: Returns the maximum number of DNS servers.